 - It is widely used.

-- The other advantage is that floating caliper can better dissipate heat due to sliding nature and therefore less chances of brake fade.
+- The other advantage is that the floating caliper can better dissipate heat due to sliding nature and therefore less chances of brake fade.

-Disadvantages of Floating Caliper
+Floating Caliper Disadvantages

 - It require more pressure for clamping the disc than fixed caliper piston